closerdao/tdf-game-guide/03_governance/decision_process.md

 ### 2. DAO
 **Proposals, budgets, and elections**
-- Community proposals and voting
+- Community proposals and voting (by TDF token holders only)
 - Budget allocation and financial decisions
 - Election of executive director
 - Policy changes and rule updates
 - Any changes to the game guide must be proposed on Charmverse and voted on via Snapshot (with guardians' veto for ecological issues)

+**DAO Membership:** The DAO comprises TDF token holders; sweat earners and lenders are stakeholders with influence but do not hold voting rights.

 ### 3. Team (Executive Director)
 **Day-to-day operational decisions**